staceyJayneLewis/little-hatchlings/README.md

 **Gallery & facilities page**

 - I decided that creating a whole facilities page may not be feasible in the timescale that I have and so I incorperated the facilities in the gallery page by seperating the gallery into two sections.
 The reason behind this is because parents want to see the enviroment that their child will be in whilst at the nursery and the images of the rooms, outdoor area etc sets an idea of what it is like and may entice them to book a viewing at the nursery.

-- You can see below in the screenshot a layout of the gallery in desktop version and in smaller devices.
+You can see below in the screenshot a layout of the gallery in desktop version and in smaller devices.
 I have made the heading links for the smaller devices so when clicked it will jump scroll to the second section quickly so it is user friendly.
+I designed the gallery heading backgroud which includes the colour purple that I have used throughout the website and subtle images of the gallery icon faded so the header matches the home page and complement each other.
+The smaller devices in the header has black text and icons with a white background but larger has a yellow header text with white secondary text and icons to follow the same styling as the homepage on large devices.

 ![screenshot](documentation/gallery-feature.png)